DavidVin357/xplain/extension/README.md

 # XPlain

-Ask questions or search for a timestamp on any YouTube video
+A refactored version of GPT utility for context-specific video explanations initially created at [HackMIT 2023](https://hackmit.org).

 ## Extension